nmemranhussain/E-commerce_1/README.md

 |Medium	|969	|0.514	|0.369	|47.953	|32.301	|523.030	|20.461	|0.023	|35.0|
 |Low	|832	|0.211	|0.141	|27.035	|133.429	|2316.738	|21.072	|0.025	|30.0|

+- **Quantitative Insight:** The Low Risk tier accounts for only 30% of the portfolio but generates the highest Monetary value ($2,316.73 avg).
+Conversely, the High Risk tier shows a churn rate of 58.2%, identifying them as the primary targets for the high-cost call+coupon interventions.

 ## ROI Improvement

+ROI Calculation Framework:The Expected Value (EV) and ROI for each customer-action pair are calculated as:
+Expected Value = (P(Conversion) * Marginal Revenue) - Cost of Action (Where P(Conversion) is the uplift probability predicted by the model stack.)

 ### Optimal Action Mix by Total EV (from risk_action.csv):